Email Client Market Share 2026: Key Data And Trends

 Email Client Market Share Overview

 The global email client market is dominated by just a few platforms.
-The data below shows how things are currently split up.
+The data below shows how things are currently split up, based on aggregated email open data from millions of campaigns.

 Global Email Client Market Share: